 There are mainly two different types of training course, the first being product and industry based training, and the second is focused around sales strategy, tactics and skills.

-Addressing Under performing behaviours.
+3. Addressing Under performing behaviours.
 Professional Selling is not taught in schools and universities and many people simply learn by doing.
-This is good however many Sales Managers simply struggle to find the time to coach and mentor Sales Reps hence the need for effective sales training.
+This is good, however, many Sales Managers simply struggle to find the time to coach and mentor Sales Reps hence the need for effective sales training.

 Open Sales Training Courses